How to Make Amazing Camp Coffee with an Aeropress Coffee Maker

 3. Boil water and remove from heat.
 Slowly pour a small amount of water into the chamber, just enough to wet all the grounds but no more.
 Wait 10 seconds.
 This bloom phase releases CO2 gas from the coffee.

-4. Slowly pour in the rest of the water, until you nearly fill the brew chamber.
+4. Slowly pour in the rest of the water until you nearly fill the brew chamber.
 Wait 90 seconds.
-Gravity will start to slowly pull some water through the filter.
-This is fine.
+Gravity will start to slowly pull some water through the filter (this is fine).

 5. After about 60 seconds, insert the plunger into the top of the brew chamber and slowly begin to press down.
 As you depress, the water will be forced through the filter.
 The depression process should take roughly 30 seconds.
 Slow and steady.
 Once you reach the bottom, you’re done.

-Pros: If you have a larger camp mug (bigger than 8 oz), this method will allow you make a full cup of coffee.
+Pros: If you have a larger camp mug (bigger than 8 oz), this method will allow you to make a full cup of coffee.
 In theory, you can run as much water through the AeroPress as you like.

 Cons: Since some water drips through the filter before you depress the plunger (due to gravity), some under-extracted coffee makes its way into your cup.
 This is mitigated by using more coffee and a finer grind, which speeds up the extraction process, but when using the traditional method, under-extraction is unavoidable.